 Project Timeline

 Rimrock has been busy with public consultation, environmental studies, and engineering design, and there are many regulatory requirements to be met before Rimrock can construct and operate the facility.
-Below is a snapshot of the projected facility timeline, recognizing that key regulatory reviews are still in progress.
+Below is a snapshot of the projected project timeline, recognizing that key regulatory reviews are still in progress.

 Regulatory Approvals, Licences and Agreements